 Laura Poitras follows up Citizenfour (2014), her Oscar-winning portrait of Edward Snowden, with an equally candid study of WikiLeaks founder Julian Assange.

-Poitras was granted extraordinary access to her subject, holed...
+Poitras was granted extraordinary access to her subject, holed up in the Ecuadorian embassy in London along with...
 Read More

 Join us for our monthly focus on new Irish film and filmmakers.